Federal Pell Grant

 Federal Parent Loan for Undergraduate Students (PLUS)

 The Federal Parent Loan for Undergraduate Students is a credit-based loan program parents can use to help pay education costs.
 It is offered through Department of Education and is available to the parents of dependent students who enroll at least half-time.
 Eligibility is not based on financial need.
 Repayment begins 60 days after full disbursement of the loan amount.
-The interest rate is fixed for loans first disbursed on or after July 1, 2006 at 7.9%.
+The interest rate is fixed for loans first disbursed on or after July 1, 2016 at 6.31%.
+There is an origination fee of 4.276% as of October 1, 2016, that will be taken from the amount borrowed.
 Awards are limited to the student's cost of attendance less financial aid (including any Subsidized and Unsubsidized Stafford Loan eligibility).